 Other career paths

-As well as preparing you for a career as a lawyer, studying at Goldsmiths will also provide you with a wide range of transferable skills so you can pursue opportunities in other areas such as human rights and the third sector, the civil service, journalism, media and creative industries, art and cultural heritage litigation or government positions.
+Law is a strong foundation for a range of professional careers.
+Goldsmiths’ focus on multidisciplinarity and giving students access to a varied network of professionals will enable you to pursue opportunities in other areas such as human rights and the third sector, the civil service, journalism, media and creative industries, art and cultural heritage litigation or government positions.